aaronpowell/aaronpowell.github.io/src/documents/posts/2010-08-28-a-linq-observation.html.md

     var items2 = ctx.Items.Select(item => item);

 But is this really a problem, what difference does it make?
 In the original examples you actually get back the same data every time.
-You'll have slightly less overhead by using the access of `Table&lt;T&gt;` rather than `IQueryable&lt;T&gt;`, due to the fact that you're not doing a redundant call to Select.
+You'll have slightly less overhead by using the access of `Table<T>` rather than `IQueryable<T>`, due to the fact that you're not doing a redundant call to Select.
 But in reality you would not notice the call.

 This has caused a problem for me as my direct-access lambda syntax fails my current unit test, where as the query syntax passes.
 Now to solve that problem! ;)